What You Need for a Home Simulator

 Best Launch Monitors for Simulators

 Not every launch monitor works well for simulator use.
 Sim play demands low latency (instant shot feedback), accurate spin data (so the ball curves realistically on screen), and broad software compatibility.
-We ranked these five based on sim-specific performance, not just overall accuracy.
+The five picks below are ranked based on sim-specific performance — drawing on published specs, software compatibility documentation, and community data — not just raw accuracy figures.

 #1 — SkyTrak+